We AIM to provide high quality and cost effective care in a responsive, supportive and courteous manner.

 Third Party Access:

 - you must give your written consent for access to your medical records by any third party, eg insurance company or solicitor, as we are unable to disclose any information without this consent.

 Everyone working with your information has a legal duty to keep it confidential.
 Our guiding principle is that we are holding your records in strict confidence.
 Anyone who receives information from us is also under a legal duty to keep it confidential

 All Gp’s are required to declare the mean earnings (eg. average pay) for GP’s working to deliver NHS services to patients at each practice.

-The average pay for GP’s working for 6 months or more at the North Ridge Medical Practice in the last financial year was £34409.00 before Tax and National Insurance.
-This is for 3 full time GP’s and one Locum.
+The average pay for GP’s working for 6 months or more at the North Ridge Medical Practice in the last financial year was £53,153.00 before Tax and National Insurance.
+This is for 2 full time GP’s, one part time GP and one Locum.
 However, it should be noted that the prescribed method for calculating earnings is potentially misleading because it takes no account of how much time doctors spend working in the practice, and should not be used to form any judgement about GP earnings, nor to make any comparison with any other practice